undergrad-partner-school

 Located in Seattle, WA, University of Washington is a public university.
 This institution follows a quarterly calendar.
 It has an acceptance rate of 39%.
 The freshman retention rate at University of Washington is 95% and the six-year graduation rate is 85%.

 The freshmen application deadline for this school is November 15.
-Explore this school's profile to find out the most important things about University of Washington.
+To find out more about what University of Washington has to offer to its students, read on for the latest data reported by this school.

 Quick Facts